Old Senate Chamber: Modern use

 The chamber is today used occasionally for ceremonial functions.
 Special meetings between senators or dignitaries as well as speeches have been given there.
 Examples of such events include a speech by Walter Mondale in the Old Senate Chamber in September 2002, a meeting between Jesse Helms and visiting members of the United Nations Security Council in March 2000, and a speech by former Senate Majority Leader Mike Mansfield to senators and guests in March 1998.

 The room has been used by the press to take photos of senators taking a mock oath of office.
 Senators are normally sworn in in the current Senate chamber, where no photos are allowed.
 However, Byron Dorgan, who was elected in a special election, was sworn in as a senator in 1992 in a ceremony in the Old Senate Chamber.

 The chamber is rarely used for official purposes.
 One exception is special circumstances calling for a more collegial atmosphere.
 The Senate met in the chamber on the morning of January 8, 1999 to deliberate rules for the impeachment trial of President Clinton; the procedures for the trial, brokered by Phil Gramm and Ted Kennedy, passed 100–0.
 In 2007, newly elected Senate Majority Leader Harry Reid called a bipartisan session in the Chamber in what was called a "private moment of bonding."
 In 2013, the Senate met in the Old Chamber to discuss changes to the rules of Senate filibusters.
+In September 2023, in the context of the Russian invasion of Ukraine senators met with Ukrainian President Volodymyr Zelensky in the Old Chamber.